Yarn Winding: Soft Winding and Hard Winding Machines

 Balloon Control Guide/ Balloon Breaker of PS6-W (2011)

-• If the space between the package & guide is too long then the diameter of the balloon would be higher which will lead to higher hydrodynamic drag (friction between air & the yarn).
-This can lead to yarn breakage.
+- If the space between the package and guide is too long, the balloon diameter increases, which causes higher hydrodynamic drag (friction between air and the yarn).
+This leads to yarn breakage.

-• Here the guide can descend & ascend according to the balloon diameter.
-It works as a Balloon Breaker.
+- The guide descends and ascends according to the balloon diameter.
+It functions as a Balloon Breaker.

 Yarn Path Diagram of FADIS P300 Soft Winding Machine

-This Italy based machine has some unique features.
+This Italy-based machine has some unique features.
 We’ll discuss them one by one.
-But first, let’s take go over its yarn path.
+First, let’s go over its yarn path.

 Stage – 1: Yarn Guide (Closed Type)